-We have the opportunity of using AI itself to develop more powerful AI and more governable and restricted AI.
-That gives the idea of having a structure, where at each stage we build something incrementally better that what we have today.
-We have very high confidence in its safety and in its value for creating a beneficial world.
-I call that sequence the scaffolding, sort of like the way ancient stone masons would build an arch.
-They would first build a wooden structure and then they’d build the arch on the wooden structure and then they could take away the wooden structure.
+And so we have the opportunity of using AI itself to develop more powerful AI and more governable and restricted AI.
+And so that gives the idea of kind of having a structure, where at each stage we build something incrementally better that what we have today, but we have very high confidence in its safety and in its value for creating a beneficial world.
+And so I call that sequence the scaffolding, sort of like the way ancient stone masons would build an arch is they’d first build a wooden structure and then they’d build the arch on the wooden structure and then they could take away the wooden structure.
 And so I think we need to do that in the AI world.
 We need to build a structure which gives us very high confidence of the positive behaviour of the systems.
 And then once we’ve gotten up, you know used that scaffolding structure, we can end up with very powerful systems which will not behave in unexpected ways.

-KR: So, by ‘bridge building’ or scaffolding we’d effectively be acknowledging and accounting for human fallibility?
+KR: So, by bridge-building or scaffolding we’d effectively be acknowledging and accounting for human fallibility?

 KR: As well as the development of this powerful tool being akin to an arms race, what are the other ethical concerns we should be considering around AI?

 So, one ethical issue is privacy, using your data.
 Another one is creating fake artefacts which convince you that something is true which actually isn’t.
-A variant of that is manipulating you based on knowledge of you and what you like and dislike, convincing you to do things that maybe aren’t in your own interest.
+And a variant of that is manipulating you based on knowledge of you and what you like and dislike, convincing you to do things that maybe aren’t in your own interest.
 Keeping a ground truth, I believe we need a truth machine.
 We need an infrastructure which helps society know what actually happened and what didn’t.

 KR: So, we’ve discussed a bunch of concerns and ethical dilemmas – but this wouldn’t be a balanced discussion if we didn’t talk about some of the incredible, exciting and hopeful possibilities AI can bring.
 Thankfully, brilliant minds like Steve’s are not only balancing the ethical considerations, but working on solutions to real-world problems.

-SO: I am now Chief Scientist at a company called AIBrain.
-Our focus there is on something we call augmented intelligence which is instead of…it’s easy to slip into a view of the AI systems versus the humans.
-That AI’s are going to take over our jobs, AI’s are going to do this and what are the humans going to do.
+SO: Well so I am now Chief Scientist at a company called AIBrain.
+And our focus there is on something we call augmented intelligence which is instead of…it’s easy to slip into a view of the AI systems versus the humans.
+That AIs are going to take over our jobs, AIs are going to do this and what’s the human going to do.
 Our view is that no, we should view them as agents that support us.
 We’re building these systems; we should be building them for our own benefit.
-Humans have knowns irrationalities and knowns issues and knowns problems.
+And humans have known irrationalities and known issues and known problems.
 Why not use these AI technologies to help us be our best?
 To help us learn better.
-To help us deal with Psychological issues.
-To help us be more effective in our relationships, how to communicate better, a better emotional intelligence.
+To help us deal with say psychological issues.
+To help us be more effective in our relationships, how to communicate better, better emotional intelligence.
 So I think there’s tremendous opportunity to use these very same systems for the growth and benefit of individual humans.
 And then ultimately for the, you know, harmonious interactions of humans creating you know worldwide peace, worldwide prosperity.
 And so if we make the right choices over the next decade or two, I think we have the potential to really create a utopia.
 And so I’m really actually very optimistic about the positive possibilities.

-I think we are in that phase where lots of start ups are flooding the deep learning classes.
-Stanford which is right near where I live, they have a few classes deep learning in natural language and deep learning in general and they are packed to the gills.
+So I think we are in that phase where lots of start ups, all these students are flooding the deep learning classes.
+Stanford, which is right near where I live, they have a few classes deep learning in natural language and deep learning in general and they’re packed to the gills.
 Every student wants to take it.
 They’re all doing these amazing projects and so there is just an excitement.
-I recently gave the keynote speak at a thing called Ling Hacks, which is high school students who are doing computational linguistics, in high school you know.
-There were 200 young kids, eager and enthusiastic to build their new chat system or their thing using language in some way.
-There is a sort of excitement and sense of possibility among the younger people today and that is just going to sweep through the economics of society.
+I was, I recently gave the keynote speak at a thing called LingHacks, which is high school students who are doing computational linguistics, in high school you know.
+And there were 200 young kids, eager and enthusiastic to build you know their new chat system or their thing using language in some way.
+And so there is a sort of excitement and sense of possibility among the younger people today and that is just going to sweep through the economics of society.

-KR: And how might we manage this period of global, political and social change?
+KR: And how might we manage this period of global, political, and social change?

 KR: To find out more about this podcast and today’s topic, visit howresearchers.com/ai.
 In the next episode of How Researchers we’re speaking with Dr. Girija Kaimal and unpacking her study into the Reduction of Cortisol Levels and Participant Responses Following Art Making.

 We’d love to hear your feedback so please follow us on Twitter, Facebook or LinkedIn @howresearchers.
-This podcast was written and produced by Monchü, recorded at Under the Apple Tree Studios.
+This podcast was written and produced by Monchü, and recorded at Under the Apple Tree Studios.
 Our producers were Ryan Howe and Tabitha Whiting.
-Editing, mixing and mastering by Miles, Myerscough Harris at WBBC.
+With editing, mixing and mastering by Miles Myerscough-Harris at WBBC.
 We would like to acknowledge the incredible support of Taylor & Francis group with a special thank you to Elaine Devine and Clare Dodd.

 I’m Dr. Kaitlyn Regehr.
-Join us next time for ‘How Researchers Changed the World.’
+Join us next time for How Researchers Changed the World.
+Thanks for listening.